Observing a Topological Transition in Weak-Measurement-Induced Geometric Phases

-In order to probe the topological transition we record the geometric phase $\chi$ and interference contrast $c$ for different trajectory latitudes and measurement \rr{strengths}.
-The results are displayed in Figure \ref{fig4}.
-In the limit of strong measurement, $\exp(-\gamma_{ef} \tau)\to 0$, the measurement backaction is sufficent to allow the quantum state to follow the measurement axis leading to monotonous increasing geometric phase with polar angle (as sketched in Fig.~\ref{fig1}a and c). \rr{In the infinitely weak measurement limit, $\gamma_{ef} \tau\sim 0$ there is no measurement backaction, hence there is no observed dependence of the geometric phase on the polar angle.} Between these two limits we encounter the topological transition, which appears as a $2\pi$ phase winding \rs{about a singularity point.
-Exactly at this point the phase is ill-defined, which can only happen if the contrast vanishes, which we indeed observe (cf. Fig.~4b).
-The singularity point belongs to $\theta=\pi/2$.
-We observe that, as a function of the measurement strength, the phase at $\theta=\pi/2$ exhibits an abrupt jump of size $\pi$, in agreement with the theory predictions (cf. Fig.~1c).} This \rs{jump} corresponds to the critical measurement strength that drags the state half way around the Bloch sphere \rr{(cf.\ the insets of Fig.~1c)}.
-Near the transition, the state after the final projection \kwm{involves averaging over} trajectories that either encircled the Bloch sphere, acquiring a geometric phase of $\pi$, and those that did not, acquiring zero geometric phase. \rs{This leads to the observed vanishing contrast.}
+In order to probe the topological transition we record the geometric phase $\chi$ and interference contrast $c$ for different trajectory latitudes and measurement \rr{strengths}. \rvv{The results are displayed in Fig.~\ref{fig4} and show good agreement with with the simulation results shown in Fig.~\ref{fig1}c at measurement strengths above, below, and near the topological transition.} In the limit of strong measurement, $\exp(-\gamma_{ef} \tau)\to 0$, the measurement backaction is sufficent to allow the quantum state to follow the measurement axis leading to \rvv{monotonically} increasing geometric phase with polar angle (as sketched in Fig.~\ref{fig1}a and c). \rr{In the infinitely weak measurement limit, \rvv{$\exp(-\gamma_{ef} \tau) \to 1$} there is no measurement backaction, hence there is no observed dependence of the geometric phase on the polar angle.} Between these two limits we encounter the topological transition, which appears as a $2\pi$ phase winding \rvv{about a singularity point}. \rvv{In particular, we observe that, as a function of the measurement strength, the phase along $\theta=\pi/2$ exhibits an abrupt jump of size $\pi$ \rvv{(cf. Fig.~\ref{fig4}c)} right at the singularity point, in agreement with the theory predictions (cf. Fig.~\ref{fig1}c).} Exactly at this point the phase is ill-defined, which can only happen if the contrast vanishes, which we indeed observe (cf. Fig.~4b).
+This \rs{jump} corresponds to the critical measurement strength that drags the state half way around the Bloch sphere \rr{(cf.\ the insets of Fig.~1c)}.
+Near the transition, the state after the final projection \kwm{involves averaging over} trajectories that either encircled the Bloch sphere, acquiring a geometric phase of $\pi$, and those that did not, acquiring zero geometric phase. \rs{This leads to the observed vanishing contrast. }

 We have investigated measurement enabled quantum dynamics where the dynamics carry a topological character.
 Despite the stochastic nature of these weak measurement dynamics, the resulting geometric phases feature a robust and sharp transition which is immune to non-universal details of the platform. \rs{A salient feature of our protocol is that right at the transition point, coherent features of the measurement-induced phase are washed out, underscoring the role of fluctuations at the critical transition point. }While our single qubit experiment has simple topology, our work \rr{advances the possibility} that many body systems with non-trivial topology might also exhibit such robust topological transitions. \rr{Such investigations would reveal the interplay between the topological nature of many-body phases and the measurement-induced dynamics.
 This suggests} the possibility to utilize such topological effects for protected quantum information processing.